 On November 9, 2018, the Company completed the sale of its wholly-owned Healthcare Technologies ("HCT") business for \$293.7 million in cash.
-The transaction resulted in a pretax gain of \$156.3 million (tax effected gain of \$139.2 million) in the Condensed Consolidated Statements of Income.
+The transaction resulted in a pretax gain of \$156.3 million (tax effected gain of \$139.2 million) in the Condensed Consolidated Statements of Income for the nine months ended June 28, 2019.
 The Company evaluated the sale under the rules for discontinued operations and concluded it did not meet all of the criteria required.